RVs may come in all shapes and sizes, but at the end of the day, it’s all about the works. Among the top leading manufacturers is Fleetwood RV.

-Are you going for a fixed pane, a sliding pane or an awning?
+When considering glass replacement, are you going for a fixed pane, a sliding pane or an awning?
 This can only be determined depending on the way you’re going to use it.

 A fixed pane is simply a window that cannot be opened.
 Sliding panes are the types of windows that can slide to open one or both sides.
 For Fleetwood RV replacements, this is the simplest type of functional windows.

 Awning is windows that have a hinge at the top and can be opened outward, which creates an awning.
-This is a suitable window replacement if you want proper ventilation inside your Fleetwood RV.
+This is a suitable RV window replacement if you want proper ventilation inside your Fleetwood RV.

 Are the parts complete?

 If you want your Fleetwood RV windows to be ready for replacement, know the important window parts you have to have before starting this project.

 Especially if you’re doing a DIY, make sure that parts are shipped properly.
 Complete installation should have these parts: window and frame, interior trim ring, and flange seal tape.
 Also, keep a screw gun and a putty knife handy.